 3. Reward yourself for hard work.
 Downtime is not laziness, it helps you recharge and gear up for your next plethora of tasks.

-4. Partake in martinis, I suggest either Pornstar or Espresso for the most productive and exhilarating effect.
+4. Partake in martinis, I suggest either Pornstar or Espresso for the most productive and exhilarating affect.

 5. Read my blogs, they're helpful, bloody hilarious and inspiring.